SatDump/SatDump.Org/_posts/2022-09-17-basic-usage.md

 Here you can control the FFT and waterfall displays.
 Using the sliders you can change the displayed range.
 The sliders change the lower and upper cutoff (so the difference between these is the displayed range).
 You may also notice the 'Avg Rate' slider.
 This controls the level of averaging applied to the FFT.
 Lower values give a smoother FFT.

 ### Processing
-**In this menu you can initiate live decoding.** It is simmilar in a way to the Offline Decoding section.
+**In this menu you can initiate live decoding.** It is simillar in a way to the Offline Decoding section.
 You can find a pipeline selector and pipeline options in both of them.
 You may start the processing with the 'Start' button.
 Some new widgets will appear. *The output will be saved in a directory specified in the Settings!*

   ![](/assets/basic_usage/processing.png)